-Celandine poppy (Stylophorum diphyllum), known also as Wood Poppy, is a perennial plant, which is considered to originate in wild woodland regions, but adapts pretty well to cultivation in flower gardens.
+Celandine poppy (Stylophorum diphyllum), also known as Wood Poppy, is a perennial plant which has been considered to have originated in wild woodland regions, but adapts pretty well to cultivation in flower gardens.

-The main attraction for gardeners are the exceedingly beautiful yellow and orange flowers of this plant.
-It reaches approximately eighteen inches in height, and thanks to the ability of Calendine poppy to self sow you will have the whole ocean of yellow-orange beauty.
+The main attraction for gardeners is the exceedingly beautiful yellow and orange flowers.
+It reaches approximately eighteen inches in height, and thanks to the ability of Celandine to self sow you will have an carpet of yellow-orange flowers.

-The flowers are not the only attractive part of this plant though, its leaves are quite decorative as well.
+The flowers are not the only attractive part of this plant; its leaves are also quite decorative.
 The leaves are basal, opposite, and can grow as long as about six inches.

 This flowering plant starts blooming from the end of winter and the beginning of spring.
-Once it starts blooming it regularly blooms all though the summer period.
+Once it starts it regularly flowers all though the summer season.

-If you do the procedure of "dead heading", your garden will be decorated with the flowers of Calendine poppy continuously during the summer months.
+If you carry out the procedure of “dead heading“, your garden will be decorated with Celandine poppy flowers continuously during the summer months.
+Deadheading is worth the effort as you will definitely be compensated with the spectacular brightness of sunny colors in your garden.

 Soil

-Remember that Celandine Poppy is native to the woodland areas with its rich moist soils, that is why for success with these plants the soil in your garden should have the same characteristics.
+Remember that Celandine Poppy is native to the woodland areas with rich moist soils, and that is why to achieve success with Calandine plants the soil in your garden should have similar characteristics.

 How to grow Celandine Poppy

-Plant Celandine poppy in the fall or autumn on the piece of land cleared of all weeds.
-Do not forget that the plant needs rich soil, therefore it is recommended to fertilize it with a reasonable amount of compost.
+Plant Celandine poppy in the fall or autumn on a piece of land cleared of all weeds.
+Do not forget that the plant needs rich soil; therefore it is recommended to fertilize it with a reasonable amount of compost.
 That is to say about two buckets or so of compost per twenty square feet.

 Now scatter seeds all over this prepared planting area and then scatter a little soil over them, just enough to cover the seeds.
 Of course if you prefer, it is also possible to germinate the seeds in pots or flat boxes and then to plant the young saplings with the coming of spring.